sanchit05/Coffee-Supply-Chain/README.md

 Admin users will be created automatically once the application is started To Register and Enroll the users use /register api for the following organization

-# Use Postman Collections and Environment file to login and start using the functions (the flow to use postman request is described below)
+# Use Postman Collections and Environment file to login and start using the functions (the flow to use postman request is described below).
+Postman Collection and environment files are available in the same directory

 -   Login Farmer (this request will login to the farmer application)
 -   Grow Batch (this request will create a ticket on ledger which means that the farmer has grown the batch which is ready to be picked by supplier)